 Written by attorney Linda Yin Liang, over 1 year ago.

 Permanent Residence can be revoked before naturalization.
 You may lose your permanent residence if you violate certain laws.
 You may also lose your permanent residence if you are... more

-Written by attorney Howard M Lewis, over 1 year ago.
+Written by attorney Howard M Lewis, almost 2 years ago.